akarez/arch-install/README.md

 ## Base System
 ### Install Base Packages

 >Note: In this step we will also install a text editor.
-I chose nano to keep things simple.
+I use neovim.
 You may install whichever you are most comfortable with.

 ```
-~# pacstrap /mnt base linux linux-firmware nano
+~# pacstrap /mnt base linux linux-firmware neovim
 ```

 If you run into an issue with the keyring run the following commands: